AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

    - Customize the IP : Const Width -> 1 / Const Val -> 1
    - Connect the dout pin to *clk_en* of camera_configure_0
    - Connect the dout pin to *vid_io_in_ce*, *aclken* and *axis_enable* of Video In to AXI4-Stream

+- The Video TPG Subsystem is in generation mode : nothing else to do, the TPG is properly configured.
+- The Video TPG Subsystem is in passthrough mode : connect the ouput pin *video_out* of v_vid_in_axi4s_0 to *s_axis_video* of v_tpg (you have to expand v_tpg_ss_0).
 - Generate output products : ```Flow Navigator>IP INTEGRATOR>Generate Block Design```.
+(Do this step everytime there is a modification to the Block Design).
 The wrapper file (Top file) will be updated automatically by Vivado.
+If not, right click on the Block design file in Sources and click on *Create HDL Wrapper*.
+Check *Let Vivado manage wrapper and auto-update* then OK.

 #### Clocking
 Let's create a 640x480 RGB 24bpp @ 60Hz video signal.
 The camera will send data coded in YUV422 format.
 That's 307200 pixels per frame, each pixel will be converted from YUV422 to RGB by the core module.
 Each pixel now has 24 bits (8 bits for red, green and blue), at 60Hz, the HDMI link will transport 0.44Gbps of useful data.
+- Color Depth : 8 BPC (Max Bits Per Component)
+- Color Space : RGB
+- 2 PPC (Pixel per Clock)

 ![image](https://user-images.githubusercontent.com/58849076/189557644-0d997192-c620-40fd-bc00-4ae6964c0a4e.png)

 - Pixel clock = Htotal × Vtotal × Frame Rate = 800 x 525 x 60 =25,200,000 = 25.2 MHz
 The pixel clock represents the total number of pixels that need to be sent every second.
-This clock is not used in the system.
-It is only listed to illustrate the clock relations.
-- Video clock = (Pixel clock)/PPC=25.2/2 = 12.6 MHz
-Video Clock used for video interface For dual pixel video clock = pixel clock/2
+This clock can be generated and connected to clk24 (hdmi_0) if it reads from memory and sends to Video in Axione pixel at a time.
+- Video clock = (Pixel clock)/PPC=25.2/2 = 12.6 MHz.
+The Video Clock is used for video interface.
+For dual pixel video clock, it is equal to pixel clock/2.
+This clock will be sent through the clk_out2 pin of zynq_us_ss_0.
+Expand the zynq_us_ss_0 hierarchy, double click on the Zynq UltraScale+ MPSoC to customize the IP.
+Go to Clock Configuration>Output Clocks>Low Power Domain Clocks>PL Fabric Clocks.
+Set the frequency of *PL1* to 12.6 MHz then click OK.
-- Data clock = Pixel clock x BPC/8=25.2 x 8/8 = 25.2 MHz
+- Data clock = Pixel clock x BPC/8=25.2 x 8/8 = 25.2 MHz.
 This is the actual data rate clock.
 This clock is not used in the system.
-It is only listed to illustrate the clock relations. = TMDS clock (for data rates < 3.4 Gb/s)
+It is equal to TMDS clock for data rates < 3.4 Gb/s
-- Link clock = (Data clock)/PPC=25.2/2 = 12.6 MHz
-Link Clock (txoutclk) used for data interface between the Video PHY layer module and subsystem -  For dual pixel video: Clock=data clock/2
+- Link clock = (Data clock)/PPC=25.2/2 = 12.6 MHz.
+Link Clock (txoutclk) used for data interface between the Video PHY layer module and subsystem.
+For dual pixel video, it is equal to Link Clock=data clock/2

 ### Final Block Design